danklassen/Concrete5Snippets/README.md

 ## Back End Items

 * `c5denied` add the concrete5 denied header
-* `c5text` add the html and code for a text input field
 * `c5blockcontroller` skeleton for a BlockController
 * `c5dc` skeleton for a DashboardController
 * `c5dp` skeleton for a DashboardPage